welcome-future/KRas-in-file_20211009/README.md

-# KRas-in-file_20211009
+# Input files for canonical MD simulation in KRas paper 20211009

-These files are provided for setting up REMD simulation of KRas systems.
+This fold inculdes all input files for canonical MD simulation in the paper of KRas.